ralphje/destructify/docs/api.rst

       the fields were parsed.
 This is typically for debugging purposes, or displaying information about parsing structures.

+   .. attribute:: ParsingContext.done

+      Boolean indicating whether the parsing was done.

    .. autoattribute:: ParsingContext.field_values

    When you are implementing a field yourself, you get a :class:`ParsingContext` when reading from and writing to a